 Modes:

-• Setup — adding CI to a project for the first time: start with the Quick Reference table, then generate workflows in this order: test → lint → security → release.
-Always check latest action versions before writing YAML.
+- Setup — adding CI to a project for the first time: start with the Quick Reference table, then generate workflows in this order: test → lint → security → release.
+Prefer the latest stable major version for each GitHub Action.

 Go Continuous Integration